linuxguist/sorttable/README.md

 # sorttable
 sorttable.js file in this repository can be used by anyone to sort their html tables dynamically

-Just view the raw file for its instructions and use the src value given below
+Just view the sorttable.js file for its instructions and use the src value given below

 Question From Abhay: